 by Nebula Haze

-These cannabis seedlings were started in big 5-gallon plant pots.
-Follow the watering instructions in this tutorial to water seedlings in a big pot (like this) so they grow fast and healthy!
+Follow the watering instructions in this tutorial to water cannabis seedlings in a big pot (like this) so they grow fast and healthy!

-Learn how to grow happy, healthy cannabis seedlings even in a really big pot!
+Learn how to grow happy, healthy cannabis seedlings even in a really big container!

-Quick summary: The key to watering cannabis seedlings in a big pot is to give just a little water at a time, and wait a few days between waterings.
-Once the seedling grows bigger, it drinks more and can be watered normally.
+Quick summary: The key to watering cannabis seedlings in a big pot is to give just a little water at a time, and not too often.
+Once a seedling grows bigger, it drinks more and can be watered normally.
 Today’s article will explain exactly what to do, and I also included the exact seedling watering schedule that I use.

 Note: Cannabis seedlings may grow a little slower at first when you start them in a too-big container (though good watering practices should overcome this).
 However, once they “get going”, cannabis plants in big pots tend to grow faster and bigger than ones in smaller pots.